Penrhyndeudraeth: Folklore

 The area around Penrhyndeudraeth has a number of mythological or folkloric legends associated with it.
 In one legend, a servant called Dafydd Fawr is tasked with escorting a young maiden on an evening journey from a house in Penrhyndeudraeth (named as Tyddyn Heilyn), to her home at Penrhyn Isaf.

 Walking behind his young mistress, Dafydd sees a brilliant meteor in the night sky followed by a ring or hoop of fire.
-Stood within the hoop, Dafydd can see a handsomely dressed lady and gentleman of small stature, embracing each other with one arm and taking hold of the hoop with the other, their feet resting on the concave surface of the ring.
+Dafydd also sees a handsomely dressed lady and gentleman of small stature stood within the hoop, embracing each other with one arm and taking hold of the hoop with the other, their feet resting on the concave surface of the ring.
 Dafydd watches as the hoop descends to the earth and the two small beings jump out and immediately begin to make a circle on the ground.
-As soon as the circle is finished, a large number of men and women instantly appear and dance round and round the circle, illuminated by a subdued light and accompanied by the sweetest music that Dafydd had ever heard.
+As soon as the circle is finished, a large number of men and women instantly appear and dance round and round the circle, illuminated by a strange subdued light and accompanied by the sweetest music that Dafydd had ever heard.

-As Dafydd watches on the meteor appears once again, before the fiery hoop also comes into his view.
+As Dafydd watches on the meteor appears once more, with the fiery hoop again trailing behind it.
 When the hoop reaches the dancers the small lady and gentleman who had arrived inside it jump back in and the hoop disappears from sight in the same manner as it had arrived.
-As it vanishes so do the other dancers, leaving Dafydd alone in the darkness, the young maiden seemingly unaware of the events having walked on.
-Dafydd makes his way back to Penrhyn isaf where he is asked to explain his delay.
-In answering, Dafydd surmises the events had all taken place in about three minutes, but is astonished to find that the young maiden had arrived three hours before him.
+As it vanishes so do the other dancers, leaving Dafydd alone in the darkness, as the young maiden seemingly unaware of the events had walked on.
+Dafydd makes his way back to Penrhyn Isaf where he is asked to explain his delay.
+In answering, Dafydd surmises that the young maiden was only out of his sight for about three minutes, but is astonished to find that he had been absent for three hours.